Foehammer82/tech-terrarium/docs/README.md

 - [x] set up a mkdocs site to document the terrarium
 - [x] add pre-commit checks to the project
+- [x] set up a Makefile to make it easier to run the services and start the Terrarium, parts of the terrarium.
 - [x] set up a project homepage using [Homepage](https://github.com/gethomepage/homepage) or something similar to make a single point of entry for all the services in the Terrarium.
 - [x] Kafka Connectors
     - [PostgreSQL Sink](https://docs.confluent.io/cloud/current/connectors/cc-postgresql-sink.html)
     - [MongoDB Sink](https://www.mongodb.com/docs/kafka-connector/current/sink-connector/configuration-properties/all-properties/)
+- [x] setup metabase with some default dashboards for the terrarium
+- [x] implement DataHub to track metadata of the terrarium
+- [ ] implement a DBT repo/project to be orchestrated by airflow that does some operations on data within postgres
+    - have it both generate and operate on data that it creates and uses and have it operate on datagen data being produced from kafka
+- [ ] setup example python snippets to demonstrate interactions with kafka
+- [ ] build out the airflow instance with DAG's that perform scheduled operations on the rest of the terrarium
+- [ ] implement a DBT repo/project to be orchestrated by airflow
+- [ ] set up a Spark server and explore that more
+    - follow the quick start guide to get a feel for it and operate on local files (testing parquet, csv, json, avro, etc.)
+    - see about setting up apache iceberg locally and having Spark operate on it.
+- [ ] implement openmetadata with the same setup as datahub
 - [ ] Set up Flink
     - https://flink.apache.org/
     - https://docs.confluent.io/cloud/current/flink/overview.html
     - would be neat to see if it's possible or how much effort it would be to set up a GraphQL interface to Flink to enable querying of kafka data from a web client. but really just want to get a little more familiar with Flink as I've seen it referenced a few times now from large sources (i.e. Confluent)
-- [ ] setup example python snippets in the kafka directory
-    - basic dict/pydantic producer
-    - avro producer (using pydantic)
-    - basic consumer
-    - avro consumer
-    - async usage example
-- [x] set up a Makefile to make it easier to run the services and start the Terrarium, parts of the terrarium.
-- [ ] set up an open-metadata instance to compare it against DataHub
-- [ ] build out the airflow instance with DAG's that perform scheduled operations on the rest of the terrarium
-    - implement a DBT repo/project to be orchestrated by airflow
-- [ ] setup metabase with some default dashboards for the terrarium
-    - note, if there isn't a way to have the project create defaults on container start, just write instructions for how to build some basic dashboards. but it would be SUPER slick to have a way to do it automatically.
 - [ ] dig deeper into MlFlow to expand knowledge and experience with building and releasing models.
     - might be worth setting up a feast repo/project for online/offline features stores for a model utilizing postgres and redis for practice.
-- [ ] set up a Spark server and explore that more
-    - follow the quick start guide to get a feel for it and operate on local files (testing parquet, csv, json, avro, etc.)
-    - see about setting up apache iceberg locally and having Spark operate on it.
-- [ ] implement DataHub to track metadata of the terrarium
-    - would also not be a terrible idea to set up an instance of openmetadata as well.
+- [ ] get an example built on top of the fastapi app that uses [arq](https://arq-docs.helpmanual.io/) for RPC to show another way besides FastAPI to interact between apps. though have it in the FastAPI app so we can use the Swagger UI to trigger the RPC calls.
+- [ ] look into getting examples for [FastUI](https://github.com/pydantic/FastUI) since it uses React and FastAPI to build front ends

 ## Long Term